Note

 -

 [optional] Add XML file: Click to upload or paste the XML file from your identity provider.
-If you add an XML file, the below settings will be prefilled automatically; otherwise, you will need to enter the details from your identity provider, such as Okta, Azure, etc.
+If you add an XML file, the settings below will be prefilled automatically; otherwise, you must enter the details from your identity provider, such as Okta, Azure, Salesforce etc.

 -

-Identity provider identifier: Enter the main identifier of your identity provider, also known as entity ID or issuer.
+Identity provider identifier: Enter the primary identifier of your identity provider, also known as entity ID or issuer.

 -